cassiancc/ASE220-02-petshelter/README.md

 ## Assignment 4

 Cassian Godsted - Migrated JS array to JSON file and wrote code to load from JSON via fetch request.
+Fixed bugs resulting from new modal and pagination views.

-Jeffrey Perdue -
+Jeffrey Perdue - Created pagination view with read more button.

-Christian Lane -
+Christian Lane - Created a modal that pulled pet data on click.